Best Sun Shirts for Running of 2025

 By the inherent nature of running, we tend to spend a lot of time outside in the sun, which can result in a lot of UV exposure for our skin.
 While slathering on sunscreen multiple times a day can help mitigate sun damage, wearing a sun shirt for running is also an excellent choice.
 A crossover outdoor garment from fishing and other lower-output activities, modern long-sleeved, hooded sun shirts are now light enough to wear during runs on all but the hottest days, and they provide ample coverage for your neck, arms, ears, and head.

-After hundreds of miles of wearing sun shirts while rambling through New Zealand and the American Southwest, we chose the Janji Sunchaser 50 Hooded Long Sleeve as our favorite due to its light weight, big hood, and nice thumbholes.
+After hundreds of miles of wearing sun shirts while rambling through New Zealand and the American Southwest, we chose the Janji Sunchaser 50 Hooded Long Sleeve as our favorite because of its light weight, big hood, and nice thumbholes.
 We turned to the Outdoor Research Echo Hoodie when things really got hot.

 For more background information about the best sun shirts for running, see our buying advice, testing methodology, and frequently asked questions below the picks.